kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

 distribution.
 For other disk images, _latest_ refers to the latest hash of the image that is available.

+In case there is no default (Kubernetes or KubeVirt) storage class, and the DataImportCron import PVC is pending for one, the alert is suppressed as the root cause is already alerted by CDINoDefaultStorageClass.

 ## Impact

 VMs might be created from outdated disk images.